rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/02_lecture.md

 #WAPT-notes

+---
+### What we'll learn
+> Lecture Name : WAPT Learning Roadmap 2021 | Course Overview
+> 1) Topics must know as a WAPT

+---

-## Topics must know as a WAPT
+## 1. Topics must know as a WAPT
 1) Basics/fundamentals must be clear
-	1) such as web server , what is it , how it works
+	1) such as web server (what is it , how it works)
 	2) what's web app , how a webapp works
 	3) protocols , types of protocols
-	4) Types of HTTP requests
+	4) HTTP , HTTPs , HTTP vs HTTPs , Types of HTTP requests
 	5) cookies, types of cookies
-	- so we'll learn all of these via TryHackMe website
+	- so we'll learn all of these via "TryHackMe" website
 2) `Web Fundamentals` - go to [TryHackMe | Cyber Security Training](https://tryhackme.com/)
 	- STEP 1 : go to `learn` tab
 	- STEP 2 : click on `search` btn